radiocosmology/fluxcat/README.md

 # fluxcat
-Catalog the measured flux densities of astronomical sources.
+Catalogs of the measured flux densities of astronomical sources.